How TIL therapy can fight solid tumors

 Using TIL therapy for melanoma

-Melanoma, a type of skin cancer diagnosed in close to 100,000 people in the U.S. each year, might be the solid tumor holding the greatest prospects for TIL therapy.
-This adoptive cell transfer has resulted in complete remission for 10-20% of melanoma patients in clinical trials.
+Evident by the FDA approval of Amtagvi in 2024, TIL therapy has great potential as a solid-tumor cell therapy for melanoma, a type of skin cancer diagnosed in close to 100,000 people in the U.S. each year.
+TIL therapy has resulted in complete remission for 10%-20% of melanoma patients in clinical trials.
 Michael Lotze, MD, chair of ACGT’s Scientific Advisory Council, published the data and called it “practice-changing results.”

 Tumor-infiltrating lymphocytes was the featured therapy of a recent melanoma clinical trial in the Netherlands, as reported by NBC News and other outlets.
 The results were presented at the European Society of Medical Oncology Congress in Paris, on Sept.
 10, 2022.